hakimjazuli/atlaAS/README.md

 ﻿# atlaAS

-php file system routing, file serving, connection and SQL DB querying library
+php file system routing, file serving, connection and SQL DB querying library.

-## assumtion
+## assumption

 this library assumes you are familiar with psr-4 autoloading using composer